Patrick Bartley: Election to Parliament

 After Jack Lawson received a peerage in 1949, Bartley was selected to follow him as Labour candidate for Chester-le-Street.
 At the 1950 general election he was elected with a majority even bigger than Lawson's, 24,969.
 He used his position in Parliament to support nationalisation of the mines, arguing that it had produced a greater sense of communal responsibility than ever before.
 He also criticised discrimination against Roman Catholics in Northern Ireland.

 During the 1951 general election campaign, Bartley was forced to go into hospital due to ill health; his campaign was conducted by volunteers.
 This proved no disadvantage as his majority of 24,879 was one of the highest in the country.
-In May 1952, Bartley's championing of the case of a constituent denied compassionate leave from the army to see his dying father was so forceful that the Prime Minister Winston Churchill had to step in to defend the Minister involved.
+In May 1952, Bartley's championing of the case of a constituent denied compassionate leave from the army to see his dying brother was so forceful that the Prime Minister Winston Churchill had to step in to defend the Minister involved.